finn-no/tech.finn.no/_posts/2015-09-25-setup-nginx-with-http2-for-local-development.markdown

 }
 {% endhighlight %}

-Now we need to generate a self signed certificate.
-It will give you warnings in the browser, but it works fine for local development.
+To use https we need to generate a self signed certificate.
+It will give you a warning in the browser, but it works fine for local development.
 This command will generate the certificate <sup>[[3]](https://ma.ttias.be/how-to-create-a-self-signed-ssl-certificate-with-openssl/)</sup>:

 {% highlight bash %}
 $ cd /usr/local/etc/nginx/